cpouthier/backupcopy/README.md

 You can now run your policy!

+## Optionnally

+If you want to set up a retention date for the backup copy.

+The expiration timestamp needs to be hardcoded in the blueprint following RFC3339 format.

+As example, if you want your second copy to be retained for one month, set the "expiresAt:" spec value as:

+`expiresAt: $(date -u --date="1 month" "+%Y-%m-%dT%H:%M:%SZ")`

 # What you need to know about Backup-copy

 This blueprint is designed to enable the restoration of a workload from a secondary copy in the event of a disaster affecting the location profile where backups are exported.
 It also covers scenarios involving a complete disaster.